Rosario, Sano back stingy Dobnak as Twins beat Royals 7-2

 TRAINER’S ROOM

 Twins: RHPs Jake Odorizzi (bruised ribs) and Zack Littell (right elbow inflammation) went on the injured list after getting hurt in the series opener.
 RHP Homer Bailey was moved to the 45-day injury list after a setback in his recovery from right biceps tendinitis.
-“Most teams are dealing with rosters that don’t necessarily look like they looked on opening day,” manager Rocco Baldelli said.
+“Most teams are dealing with rosters that don’t necessarily look like they looked on opening day,” Baldelli said.
 “Some of these teams — and we want to be in this group — just go out there and play.”

 UP NEXT